-The most common disturbance on this site is from windthrow of overstory trees, which results in patchy, small pockets of open areas.
-These areas commonly occur in conjunction with either root-, butt- or stem-rot.
-Western hemlock is highly susceptible to rot diseases from fungi such as; Armillaria ostoyae, Heterobasidion annosum, Phellinus weirii, and Echinodontium tinctorium which may exacerbate the extent and area of disturbance.
+In addition, western hemlock is highly susceptible to rot diseases from fungi such as; Armillaria ostoyae,

+Heterobasidion annosum, Phellinus weirii, and Echinodontium tinctorium which may exacerbate the extent and area of disturbance.
 The resulting openings in the canopy allow sunlight to reach the forest floor, benefiting the understory.
-Disturbance by fire is infrequent as a result of the high humidity and precipitation within the western hemlock zone; however, the site has a fire regime between 150-400 years and may experience stand replacing catastrophic wildfires (US Department of Agriculture, 2012).
+Disturbance by fire is infrequent due to the high humidity and precipitation within the western hemlock zone; however, the site has a fire regime between 150-400 years and may experience stand replacing catastrophic wildfires (US Department of Agriculture, 2012).